Understanding Infrastructure as Code (IaC): A Comprehensive Guide

 Devops & Infrastructure, Tips & Tricks, Tutorials, and What Is

-What is Infrastructure as Code?
+What Is Infrastructure as Code?

-IaC in Action: Code Examples
+IaC in Action: Safer, Production-Friendly Examples

 Terraform Example (AWS EC2 Instance)